Tangerine-Community/Tangerine/docs/data-collector/deployment.md

 The instructions below are generic and they may differ for your version of Android.

-3. If you receive the blocked install message like in the image below click Settings to enable Unknown Sources.
+3. If you receive the blocked install message like in the image, below click Settings to enable Unknown Sources.
 Tap the Settings button

 <img src="../media/apk1.png" width="400">

 Make sure you select the Unknown sources

 <img src="../media/apk2.png" width="400">

 Click OK to Confirm

 <img src="../media/apk3.png" width="400">

 To continue with the installation  note all different permission Tangerine needs.
 We are making user of the GPS location, and contents on device – this one is for data export.